reactjs/react.dev/content/tutorial/tutorial.md

 If you need to review JavaScript, we recommend reading [this guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript).
 Note that we're also using some features from ES6 -- a recent version of JavaScript.
 In this tutorial, we're using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let), and [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) statements.
 You can use the [Babel REPL](babel://es5-syntax-example) to check what ES6 code compiles to.

+We've recently updated this tutorial to use React's hook-based solution for state management - the useState hook.
+You can find an in-depth explanation of how to use the useState hook [here](https://reactjs.org/docs/hooks-state.html).

 ## Setup for the Tutorial {#setup-for-the-tutorial}

 There are two ways to complete this tutorial: you can either write the code in your browser, or you can set up a local development environment on your computer.